-(Not offered in 2023-2024)
+(Not currently offered)

 This is a one-semester course devoted to the study of relationships among the trigonometric functions.
 It is designed and oriented for the student who plans to enter a non-mathematical field of study beyond high school.
 Students selecting this course must have passed Algebra II and Geometry.
 Note: This is not a prerequisite to AP Calculus.